iamjooon2/iamjooon2/README.md

 - 👋 Hi, I’m @iamjooon2
-- 👀 I’m interested in earn money, enjoying life
+- 👀 I’m interested in enjoying life and making web
 - 🌱 I’m currently learning how to enjoy my life than i did
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... just email me iamjooon2@gmail.com